backstage/backstage/docs/integrations/gitlab/org.md

 The token used must have the `read_api` scope, and the Users and Groups fetched will be those visible to the account which provisioned the token.

+> > NOTE: if you are using the New Backend System, the `schedule` has to be setup in the config, as shown below.

 ```yaml
 catalog:
   providers: